MileHacker Logo

 Public Transit Systems

-Orvieto's public transportation mainly consists of two elements: the funicular and a network of urban buses.
+Orvieto's public transportation mainly consists of a pair elements: the incline railway and a system of urban buses.
 The funicular is a cable car system that climbs the steep incline from Orvieto Scalo to the historic center.

-Once at the top, a system of local buses circulates within the historic center, making attractions accessible and reducing walking distances.
+Once at the top, a system of local buses circulates in the old town, making attractions accessible and reducing walking distances.

 Main Modes

-• The Funicular: Connects Orvieto Scalo to Piazza Cahen, a quick and scenic ascent.
+• The Funicular: Connects Orvieto Scalo to Piazza Cahen, a swift and scenic ascent.

-• Urban Buses: Circulate within the historic center from Piazza Cahen (Linea A is useful).
+• Urban Buses: Circulate within the heritage district from Piazza Cahen (Linea A is useful).

 • Ticketing & Fares: Tickets are available at the funicular station, tobacco shops, and newsstands.

-• Hours & Frequency: Funicular runs every 10-15 minutes from early morning to late evening.
+• Hours & Frequency: Funicular runs every 10-15 a few minutes' travel from early morning to late evening.

 The Funicular